1986 Canadian Grand Prix

 The 1986 Canadian Grand Prix was a Formula One motor race held at Circuit Gilles Villeneuve, Montreal on 15 June 1986.
 It was the sixth race of the 1986 Formula One World Championship.

-The 69-lap race was won from pole position by Nigel Mansell, driving a Williams-Honda.
-Alain Prost finished second in a McLaren-TAG, with Mansell's teammate Nelson Piquet third.
-Prost took the lead of the Drivers' Championship by two points from Mansell and Ayrton Senna, who finished fifth in his Lotus-Renault.
+The 69-lap race was won from pole position by Briton Nigel Mansell, driving a Williams-Honda.
+Frenchman Alain Prost finished second in a McLaren-TAG, with Mansell's Brazilian teammate Nelson Piquet third.
+Prost took the lead of the Drivers' Championship by two points from Mansell and another Brazilian, Ayrton Senna, who finished fifth in his Lotus-Renault.